Bonin Field, St. Partrick Irish - St. Francis, MN

 • Emeralds - Aged 50 plus

-Concessions - Hot Dog/Root Beer (my ballgame favorite) - As part of the ball game, I look forward to a hot dog and root beer.
-The hot dog is from Skluzacek's New Prague, MN meat market.
-It is much like all small-town meat market hotdogs with a crisp outer skin that has a small snap when you take a bite.
-The root beer is a can of A&W root, which is great to have a caffeine-free beverage option at the ball field.
+As part of the ball game, I look forward to a hot dog and root beer.
+The hot dog is from Skluzacek's New Prague, MN, meat market.
+It is much like all small-town meat market hot dogs with a crisp outer skin that has a slight snap when you take a bite.
+The root beer is a can of A&W root beer, which is great to have as a caffeine-free beverage option at the ball field.
 The total cost for the hot dog and root beer was $4.
 The popcorn is also average and typical for a town ball park.
 The kids seemed to love the candy selection and Ice Cream drumsticks!

 Comments